Social Etiquette- Social Etiquette Meaning and Example

 Examples of Social Etiquette

 Don’t call someone more than twice continuously.
-If they don’t pick up your call, presume they have something important to attend.
+If they don’t pick up your call, presume they have something important to attend to.

-Return money that you had borrowed even before the person that borrowed you remember or ask for it.
+Return money you borrowed even before the person you borrowed you remembers or asks for it.
 It shows your integrity and character.
 The same goes for umbrellas, pens, and lunch boxes.

 Never order the expensive dish on the menu when someone is giving you lunch/dinner.